tfeldmann/organize/README.rst

           actions:
             - Trash

+(alternatively you can run ``$ organize config --path`` to see the full path to your ``config.yaml``)

-``$ organize run`` will now move all your screenshots from your desktop into a subfolder Screenshots (the folder will be created if it does not exist) and put all incomplete downloader older than 30 days into the trash.
+``$ organize run`` will now...

+- move all your screenshots from your desktop a "Screenshots" subfolder (the folder will be created if it does not exist)
+- put all incomplete downloads older than 30 days into the trash

 It is that easy.

 Feeling insecure?
 Run ``$ organize sim`` to see what would happen without touching your files.

 But there is more.
-You want to rename / copy files, run custom shell / python scripts, match filenames with regular expressions or use placeholder variables?
+You want to rename / copy files, run custom shell- or python scripts, match filenames with regular expressions or use placeholder variables?
 `organize` has you covered.